mark-van/cookie-break/README.md

 - I like cookies
 - Thought this was a unique app idea with some utility that I could fully implement as someone new to android development
 - Wanted the learning experience of completing native mobile app development from an empty project to the marketplace

+## Style features
+- Faded cookie background for the loading screen
+- Animations between each fragment or activity
+- Visually appealing dark mode which retains a similar aesthetic to the normal color scheme
+- All cookie drawings are vector graphics that I created with Inkscape
+- Tile background is visible behind the cookie selector and cookie history fragments when they're transitioning.
+I believe this helps imply that the whole app takes place in a kitchen where you're eating cookies.
+- Cookie vector colors adapt with theme
+- Cookie row vector graphic generated in between cookie history entries without distorting the graphic (no matter the screen size)